SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-07-vaccine-madness.md

 >
 > This is like watching millions of people playing in traffic.

 I have my problems with the media.
-But this opinion piece really summed it up for me.
+But this opinion piece really hit the nail on the head.
+(And I like the turn of phrase: "puts them on the wrong side of a eulogy".
+I _don't_ like the fact that it was necessary.)

 ## Look, is it really that bad?

-Consider this from [Adam Sternbergh](http://www.adamsternbergh.com/about), a novelist and _NYT_ editor, who apparently runs special projects at the _Times_:
+Consider this from [Adam Sternbergh](http://www.adamsternbergh.com/about), a novelist and _NYT_ editor, who apparently runs special projects at the _Times_, among many other things:

 <blockquote class="twitter-tweet">
   <p lang="en" dir="ltr">